maniekx86/isa_debug_post_card/README.md

 # ISA debug post card
 ISA debug post card with additional features like data/address bus analyzer, frequency measure and multi I/O POST port selection.
 Uses a XC95144XL CPLD as main IC.
-Manual, dedicated project page, VHDL source & compiled output will be available soon.
+Dedicated project page with manual and assembly instructions will be available soon.

 It is also designed to have a 45-degree bevel at the connector.
 When ordering, enable edge connector and a 45-degree bevel.
 Ready gerbers are available in output folder

+CPLD VHDL source code and compiled firmware for the CPLD are available here: https://github.com/maniekx86/isa_debug_post_card_cpld_source

 Based on https://github.com/JayesonLS/ISA-Cards IsaTemplate